Hotel Berlin: Plot

 Hotel "hostess" (and informant) Tillie Weiler warmly greets Major Kauders, a pilot determined to make the fullest use of a short leave.
 They quarrel and part when he finds her photograph of a man who he thinks looks Jewish.
 Later, Sarah Baruch comes to her and begs her help in getting medicine for her husband, dying of cancer.
 The older woman also reveals that her son Max, Tillie's former employer and love, is alive, having been liberated from a labor camp by the Allies.
 When they take shelter from an air raid in the basement, Sarah is recognized by Hermann Plotke, who orders her to put on the Star of David badge required of all Jews.
 This is too much for Tillie, who reveals to all that Plotke used to work in the Bauers' department store, until he was caught stealing.
 Max gave him another chance, only to have Plotke appropriate the business when the Nazis came to power.
 Plotke orders her arrest, but is himself taken into custody for stealing from the government.

 Richter is given a waiter's uniform and sent to serve dinner to Dorn in her suite.
 When she becomes suspicious, he is forced to reveal his identity.
 She offers to assist him in exchange for her own passage out of Germany.
-Later, however, Tillie snoops in Dorn's suite (envious of her extensive wardrobe) and finds a suspicious discarded waiter's jacket, which she reports to Helm.
+Later, however, Tillie snoops in Dorn's suite (not only envious of her extensive wardrobe, but seeking a pair of shoes) and finds a suspicious discarded waiter's jacket, which she reports to Helm.
 Helm captures Richter by himself, but Richter is able to disarm and overpower him.
 He throws Helm down the shaft of a disabled elevator.
 Though the hotel is surrounded, Dorn persuades admirer Major Kauders to escort a seemingly drunk Richter (now in an SS uniform) through the cordon.
 When Richter sends word where to meet him, however, Dorn betrays him.
 She is suspected, and her phone call to Von Stetten is overheard.
 As a result, she is taken to the underground headquarters as a prisoner.
 Despite her desperate attempts to justify herself, Richter shoots her.